 script: snafu(enq1).php <?php $table = 'snafu' include 'std.enquire.inc'; ?>

 When people say that OO programming is completely different from procedural programming and it requires a totally different way of thinking I'm afraid that they are completely wrong.
 Yes, there are differences, but there are also similarities.
 The differences are not concerned with the code that you write to do stuff, but only how that code is packaged.
 With Procedural languages you can package your code into functions, procedures or subprograms, but with OO languages you can package your code into classes and methods.
-The use of classes then allows for inheritance and polymorphism which are techniques for reusing code that are not available in procedural languages.
-This simple observation leads me to make the following statement:
+The use of classes then allows for inheritance where a subclass can share code from its superclass.
+In Procedural languages all function/procedure/subprogram names must be unique, whereas in OO languages the same method name may exist in multiple classes, thus providing opportunities for polymorphism.
+Inheritance and Polymorphism are techniques for reusing code that are not available in Procedural languages, and this simple observation leads me to make the following statement:

 I am not the only one who shares this opinion.
 In his article All evidence points to OOP being bullshit John Barker says the following: